 “This is a major challenge that all stakeholders_civil society, educational institutions, the media, as well as the governments_should come and discuss, especially about the aspects concerning the rising threat and the values of these overlooked ecosystems.
 What is the current situation?
 How critical is it?
 What would happen if we have not paid attention to it?” remarked Assoc.
 Prof. Dr. Kanokwan Manorom, Director of the Mekong Sub-Region Social Research Center, Ubon Ratchathani University’s Faculty of Liberal Arts during the recent special forum, The Songkhram River Basin, the Mekong’s Womb.

-It was organised by Bangkok Tribune and its partners, in support of Konrad-Adenauer-Stiftung e.V.
+It was organised by Bangkok Tribune and its partners, with support from Konrad-Adenauer-Stiftung e.V.
 Foundation Office Thailand (KAS Thailand).
 The forum was part of the opening ceremony of the photo essay exhibition and a book launch recently held at Bangkokthe Art and Culture Centre.
 The events will be held again at Ubon Ratchathani University next month.

 Megaprojects of the Mekong